Animal behaviour: Fixed action patterns

 An important development, associated with the name of Konrad Lorenz though probably due more to his teacher, Oskar Heinroth, was the identification of fixed action patterns.
 Lorenz popularized these as instinctive responses that would occur reliably in the presence of identifiable stimuli called sign stimuli or "releasing stimuli".
 Fixed action patterns are now considered to be instinctive behavioural sequences that are relatively invariant within the species and that almost inevitably run to completion.

-One example of a releaser is the beak movements of many bird species performed by newly hatched chicks, which stimulates the mother to regurgitate food for her offspring.
-Other examples are the classic studies by Tinbergen on the egg-retrieval behaviour and the effects of a "supernormal stimulus" on the behaviour of graylag geese.
+A releaser is the stimulus that sets off a fixed action pattern.
+A well-studied example is the beak movements of many bird species performed by newly hatched chicks, which stimulates the mother to regurgitate food for her offspring.
+Other examples are the classic studies by Tinbergen on the egg-retrieval behaviour and the effects of a "supernormal stimulus" on the behaviour of greylag geese.

 One investigation of this kind was the study of the waggle dance ("dance language") in bee communication by Karl von Frisch.

 Learning

 Habituation

 Habituation is a simple form of learning and occurs in many animal taxa.
 It is the process whereby an animal ceases responding to a stimulus.
-Often, the response is an innate behavior.
+Often, the response is an innate behaviour.
 Essentially, the animal learns not to respond to irrelevant stimuli.
 For example, prairie dogs (Cynomys ludovicianus) give alarm calls when predators approach, causing all individuals in the group to quickly scramble down burrows.
 When prairie dog towns are located near trails used by humans, giving alarm calls every time a person walks by is expensive in terms of time and energy.
-Habituation to humans is therefore an important behavior in this context.
+Habituation to humans is therefore an important behaviour in this context.